Network Dynamism:

 • From the periphery → the interface layer of the internet economy

 The future of telecom isn’t about building better networks - it’s about making networks merge into the experiences they power.
+In an increasingly agentic world, that convergence matters more than ever before.
 When that happens, carriers will finally capture the value they’ve been creating all along.

 Hermann Frank